heiskabeer/8Weeks-SQL-Challenge/README.md

 Each case-study folder contains the following files

-- A local database file
 - SQL file to create the schema, tables and loading data
-- A python file to create, connect and load the sql file into the db
 - A readme file explaining the problem statement, ERD, and case study questions
 - A jupyter notebook which contains SQL queries answering the respective challenge questions